 Hearing tests and eye tests can be arranged, and your loved one’s live-in carer will escort them to these appointments.
 If you arrange for insurance cover, the carer may be able to drive your parent’s car and take them wherever they need and want to go.

-For people living with Alzheimer’s disease or other forms of dementia, a live-in carer who is experienced in dementia care can be chosen so that their emotional needs are met, and reassurance can be provided if they become anxious or confused.
+For people living with Alzheimer’s disease or other forms of dementia, a live-in carer who is experienced in dedicated one-to-one dementia care can be chosen so that their emotional needs are met, and reassurance can be provided if they become anxious or confused.

 Keeping Seniors Active: How to Care for Ageing Parents